On Left regular bands and real Conic-Line arrangements: Introduction

 \section{Introduction}

-An arrangement of curves $\A$ in $\RR^2$ defines a partition of the plane into a collection of faces, denoted by $\LL(\A)$.
-For a line arrangement $\A$, the set $\LL(\A)$ already raises a variety of interesting questions, lying in the intersection of several mathematical areas: algebra, topology and combinatorics.
-Indeed, one can define a product on $\LL(\A)$, making this set into a left regular band (LRB) $S$, that is, a semigroup whose every element is an idempotent and for every $x,y \in S$, $x\cdot y \cdot x = x \cdot y$ (see \cite[Section 3]{MSS} for a survey on bands and examples of left regular bands; see also \cite{Bj,Bj2} for a similar description for complex line and hyperplane arrangements).
+An arrangement of curves $\A$ in $\RR^2$ induces a partition of the plane into a collection of faces, denoted by $\LL(\A)$.
+For a line arrangement $\A$, the set $\LL(\A)$ already gives rise to a variety of interesting questions, lying in the intersection of several mathematical areas: algebra, geometry, topology and combinatorics.
+For example, one can define a product on $\LL(\A)$, making this set of faces into a left regular band (LRB), that is, a semigroup whose every element is an idempotent and for every two elements $x,y$ in it the following property is satisfied: $x\cdot y \cdot x = x \cdot y$ (see \cite{B,B2} and \cite[Section 3]{MSS} for surveys on bands and examples of left regular bands).

-Moreover, as $\LL(\A)$ determines the combinatorics of the arrangement, one can ask what are the connections between $\LL(\A)$ and other invariants of these arrangements.
-The relations between the face LRB on $\A$ and its combinatorics can be found in the numerous restriction-deletion principles: Zaslavsky's chamber counting formula \cite{Z}, the deletion-restriction formula for the Poincar\'{e} polynomial $\pi(\A,t)$ and the addition-deletion theorem for the module of $\A$-derivations $D(\A)$ (see e.g. \cite{OT}).
-Other applications can be found in the description of the algebra $kS$ in terms of quivers (see \cite{Sal1,Sal2}), random walks on the faces of a hyperplane arrangement \cite{B} and in the ongoing investigation of the connections between the fundamental group $\pi_1(\CC^2-\A)$ and the combinatorics of $\A$ (see e.g. \cite{ATY,EGT1,EGT2,FG,GTV,WY,Ye} and many more).
+Moreover, as $\LL(\A)$ determines the combinatorics of the line arrangement $\A$, one can ask what are the connections between $\LL(\A)$ and other invariants of these arrangements.
+The relations between the face LRB on $\A$ and the combinatorics of $\LL(\A)$ can be found in the numerous restriction-deletion principles: Zaslavsky's chamber counting formula \cite{Z}, the restriction-deletion formula for the Poincar\'{e} polynomial $\pi(\A,t)$ and the addition-deletion theorem for the module $D(\A)$ of $\A$-derivations, see e.g. \cite{OT} and Section \ref{secApp} here.
+Other applications can be found in random walks on the faces of a hyperplane arrangement \cite{B}, in the ongoing investigation of the connections between the fundamental group $\pi_1(\CC^2-\A)$ of the complement of $\A$ and the combinatorics of $\A$ (see e.g. \cite{ATY,ABGBVS,EGT1,EGT2,FG,GTV,GBVS,WY,Ye} and many more), and in the description of the algebra $kS$ in terms of quivers (see \cite{Sal1,Sal2}).

+A natural question is what happens to these algebraic structures, associated to $\LL(\A)$, when one deals with arrangements of smooth curves in $\RR^2$; i.e. topologically speaking, when we deal with a real conic--line arrangement $\A$ in $\RR^2$.
+Can one associate an algebraic structure to $\LL(\A)$ in a way that it preserves some of the algebraic properties that an LRB satisfies?
+How would this reflect the proposed algebraic structure that a conic--line arrangement has?